bigseainc/gravityforms-hubspot/readme.txt

 1. Upload the files to the /wp-content/plugins/gravityforms-hubspot/ directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to Forms->Settings->HubSpot, and provide your Hub ID and API Key
+1. Go to Forms->Settings->HubSpot, and provide valid credentials to connect to your HubSpot Account either via oAuth (recommended) or API Key
 1. Go to Forms->HubSpot and make your first connection!

 *This plugin provides many checks for a proper version of Gravity Forms, as well as HubSpot API validation.
 Notices will appear at the top of the Admin panel until these issues are resolved or the plugin is deactivated.*